 If you’re road tripping through the Southwest, you’ll find that Sedona makes for a convenient stop.
 The South Rim of the Grand Canyon is just 113 miles to the north, via Route 64 and Interstate 40.
 If you’re traveling east–west, Interstate 40 is ideally located just thirty miles north of town, where it passes through Flagstaff.
 Serious road trippers also know that historic Route 66 also passes through Flagstaff, roughly paralleling Interstate 40 as it crosses the state of Arizona.

-There are a handful of state parks and national forest sites in the Sedona area, including: Red Rock State Park, Slide Rock State Park, Grasshopper Point, Crescent Moon Picnic Site, and West Fork of Oak Creek Canyon, where you’ll need cash to pay the entrance fees for the national forest sites.
+There are a handful of state parks and national forest sites in the Sedona area, including: Red Rock State Park, Slide Rock State Park, Grasshopper Point, Crescent Moon Picnic Site, and West Fork of Oak Creek Canyon, where you’ll need cash to pay the entrance fees.

-Additionally, to park on National Forest land outside Sedona and in Oak Creek Canyon, you’ll need to either buy a Red Rock Pass or use a National Parks Pass if you already have one.
-Either pass should be displayed at all times—but be careful.
+Additionally, to park on National Forest land outside Sedona and in Oak Creek Canyon, you’ll need to either buy a Red Rock Pass or use an America the Beautiful National Parks Pass if you already have one.
+Either pass should be displayed at all times – but be careful.
 On really hot days, passes have been known to melt to the dashboard!
 Make sure to get a hangtag for the rearview mirror.